 - On-call quarters: Provided for each resident when on call and furnished with appropriate amenities.

 - Information technology: Provided in the form of internet access, medical informatics programs/clinical databases.

-Lifestyle in the city or area
+Lifestyle in the Area

 Residents enjoy ample time to pursue interests outside medicine.
 The cost of living of the area is much lower than most of the country.
 Multiple opportunities exist within town to explore culture and nightlife.
 Large airports and “big city” life are easily accessed within a one-hour drive to Cleveland and Pittsburgh.

 - Great learning experience in a supportive, fun setting

 - Family-like atmosphere with faculty, residents and staff

 - Walk with a Doc at the Eastwood Mall

 - Affordable housing and low cost of living